Samsung/tizen-docs/docs/application/native/guides/location-sensors/user-awareness.md

 The main features of the user awareness include:
 - Location detection

   Check who owns the detected device.
-Location detection basically find the user location (distance and direction).
+Location detection basically finds the user’s location (distance and direction).
 - Presence/Absence detection

   Presence / Absence is divided into a technique for detecting a device, a technique for detecting the presence of a user, and a technique for distinguishing whether a specific user exists.